 When you think of cannabis, you think of the legendary five-leaf plant.
 As a cannabis trimmer, you’ll be removing those famous fan leaves.
 The leaves of the cannabis plant do not have any trichomes.
 And trichomes are the hair-like parts of the cannabis plant that contain the THC that gives users a euphoric, “high” feeling.
 If you’re dry trimming, use your scissors.
 However, if you’re wet trimming, you can pull off the leaves quickly with your hands.

 After you’ve removed the leaves from the plant, you’ll start bucking it.
-Bucking is simply cutting off buds from the branch of the plant.
-Use a tray or bowl to place the buds on.
+Bucking is simply cutting off the bud from the branch of the plant.
+Use a tray or bowl to place the bud on.
 You may also be asked to keep a separate tray or bowl for leaves, stems, and branches to compost later.

 Now you’re ready to trim the cannabis plants.
 Trim the stem cleanly at the bottom without breaking the bud–the stem should only show at the bottom.
-Also, you want to trim the buds to the desired size–ask a supervisor if they haven’t specified a size.
-Typically, you do not want cannabis buds to be huge, as they won’t dry properly, leaving them more receptive to mold.
+Also, you want to trim the bud to the desired size–ask a supervisor if they haven’t specified a size.
+Typically, you do not want any cannabis bud to be huge, as they won’t dry properly, leaving them more receptive to mold.
 Snip away the branches stemming from the bottom and manicure the bud.
 Get rid of parts that contain no trichomes.
-You may leave the red pistils there for aesthetic if you’re instructed to, but they have little to no trichomes.
-Remember to keep your trimmed buds on a separate tray.
+You may leave the red pistils there for aesthetics if you’re instructed to, but they have little to no trichomes.
+Remember to keep the trimmed bud on a separate tray.

 Trimming with a Machine

-In this day and age, advancements in technology have made things easier for the most part.
+In this day and age, advancements in technology have made things easier for the most part during harvest season.
 With the demand for cannabis rising, trimming with a machine has become a promising option for some large-scale growers who produce for the lower end of the cannabis market.
-High-end cannabis trimmer machines can trim up to 20lbs of cannabis every hour.
+A high-end heavy-duty cannabis trim machine can trim up to 20lbs of cannabis every hour.
 For cannabis growers, this option is efficient and saves tons of time.
 However, cannabis trimmer machines can over-trim, getting rid of plenty of precious trichomes, and stems and seeds may get into the finished product.
 When it comes to trimming, you can’t beat the quality of a cannabis trimmer’s careful hands.